 - October 20, 2008: Switch to a black-and-yellow color scheme.
 I divide the navigation into two sidebars.

-- October 24, 2008: My article about the aborted Planet of the Titans film clears up confusion about the exact sequencing of events that led to Star Trek: The Motion Picture.
+- October 24, 2008: My article about the aborted Planet of the Titans film clears up confusion about the exact sequencing of events which led to Star Trek: The Motion Picture.

 - October 29, 2008: The illustrated memory wall script appears.